unbit/uwsgi-docs/PyPy.rst

 The uWSGI Python plugin (more exactly the CPython plugin) works by linking in ``libpython``.
 That means you need to rebuild the plugin for every different version of Python.
 The PyPy plugin is different, as libpypy-c is loaded on startup and its symbols are resolved at runtime.
 This allows you to migrate to a different PyPy version on the fly.

-The "downside" of this approach is that you need to inform uWSGI where your PyPy installation is at runtime.
+The "downside" of this approach is that you need to inform uWSGI where your PyPy installation is at runtime (unless you installed uwsgi via pip or with the setup.py script, in such a case the home will be found automatically)

 Supposing your PyPy is in ``/opt/pypy`` you can start uWSGI with: